Turkey says U.S. ruling on Turkish banker illegitimate, not credible

-ANKARA (Reuters) - Turkey said on Wednesday a U.S. court’s sentencing of Mehmet Hakan Atilla, a banker at the Turkish state-controlled Halkbank (HALKB.IS), to 32 months in prison was not legitimate or credible due to what it said were fake evidence and incorrect statements during the trial.
+ANKARA, May 16 (Reuters) - Turkey said on Wednesday a U.S. court’s sentencing of Mehmet Hakan Atilla, a banker at the Turkish state-controlled Halkbank, to 32 months in prison was not legitimate or credible due to what it said were fake evidence and incorrect statements during the trial.

 A U.S. judge sentenced Atilla on Wednesday after he was convicted earlier this year of taking part in a scheme to help Iran evade U.S. sanctions, in a case that has strained ties between Washington and Ankara.